HMAS Nizam (G38): Design and construction

 The N-class destroyer had a displacement of 1,773 tons at standard load, and 2,554 tons at full load.
 Nizam was 356 ft 6 in long overall and 229 ft 6 in long between perpendiculars, had a beam of 35 ft 8 in, and a maximum draught of 16 ft 4 in.
 Propulsion was provided by Admiralty 3-drum boilers connected to Parsons geared steam turbines, which provided 40,000 shaft horsepower to the ship's two propellers.
 Nizam was capable of reaching 36 kn.
 The ship's company consisted of 226 officers and sailors.

 The ship's armament consisted of six 4.7-inch QF Mark XII guns in three twin mounts, a single 4-inch QF Mark V gun, a 2-pounder 4-barrel Pom Pom, four 0.5-inch machine guns, four 20 mm Oerlikon anti-aircraft guns, four .303 Lewis machine guns, ten 21-inch torpedo tubes in two Pentad mounts, and a complement of depth charges.

 HMAS Nizam was laid down by John Brown and Company, Limited, at Clydebank in Scotland on 27 July 1939.
 She was launched by the wife of Sir Holberry Mensforth, a director of John Brown, on 4 July 1940.
 The ship was commissioned on 19 December 1940; an error in a file at Navy Office caused some sources to incorrectly record the commissioning date as 8 January 1941.
 Although commissioned into the RAN, the destroyer was on loan from the Royal Navy.
-HMAS Nizam was named after Sir Osman Ali Khan, The Last Nizam of Hyderabad.
+HMAS Nizam was paid for and named after Sir Osman Ali Khan, The Last Nizam of Hyderabad.